Accelerating Solar & Storage Siting

 • Modeled solar capacity achievable on buildable parcels

-Among the sites evaluated, Lawrence County emerges as the strongest overall opportunity, offering the lowest upgrade cost intensity, minimal queue competition, a large contiguous land position, and the highest modeled solar capacity across parcels.
-Cass and Hamilton Counties present viable but more specialized opportunities, each requiring more targeted hybrid or storage forward development strategies to manage competition and interconnection constraints.
+Among the sites evaluated, Miami County emerges with the best possible site.
+It offers the lowest upgrade costs, best land buildability, and minimal queue competition.
+Pike and Vermillion counties present viable but more specialized opportunities, each requiring more targeted hybrid or storage forward development strategies to interconnection and land constraints.

 Evaluation Framework

-Sites were evaluated using Enverus PRISM® across the following criteria:
+Sites were evaluated using Enverus PRISM®, Interconnect, and RatedPower across the following criteria:

 • Proximity to transmission substations and associated voltage levels

-• Available injection in DPP2026, modeled network upgrade costs ($/MW), and the number of binding interconnection constraints
+• Available injection in DPP2026, modelled network upgrade costs ($/MW), and the number of binding interconnection constraints

 • Existing and planned competitive generation capacity at the point of interconnection